Goodwill Meeting Room Terms and Conditions – Use by Partnering Organizations and Agencies

 Organizations reserving space and meeting attendees must follow the policies below:

 - Access to the projector includes a laptop.
-Organizations are encouraged to bring their presentations on USB or access them via the internet.
+Organizations are required to bring their presentations on USB or access them via the Internet on the provided laptop.

 - Guests may re-arrange tables but must return them to the original setup at the end of the day.